-Personal loan debt that each person brings to the marriage before nuptials are exchanged remains each individual’s responsibility.
+The debt that each person brings to the marriage before nuptials are exchanged remains each individual’s responsibility.
 That means each spouse will not be responsible or liable for any pre-existing debt that the other has accumulated before the marriage took place.

 The exception here is if you co-signed on any credit account, whether it was before you got married or after.
 Otherwise, any pre-existing debt remains each person’s responsibility and not both.
 So, if debt collectors ever come after your spouse for their unpaid debt, you will not be dragged into it if your name is not on the loan.

-The same applies if you ever divorce: any debt that was brought into the marriage by your spouse will not be your responsibility but will remain with your (ex) partner.
+The same applies if you ever divorce: any debt that was brought into the marriage by your spouse will not be your responsibility but will remain with your ex-partner.

 Before you sign up for a joint credit card account, be sure to discuss your finances and debts with your spouse.

 After marriage, living with debt can get more complicated due to the presence of newer, larger expenses, like a house, children, and even the wedding itself.
 Your spouse may also be finishing their education and paying down a student loan.
-Thankfully, you can’t be held responsible for their student loan debt, as long as they’re the sole account holder.

-If you have a joint car loan, you’ll be just as responsible for the car loan debt as your spouse.
+However, if you have a joint car loan, you’ll be just as responsible for the car loan debt as your spouse.
 That means if you co-signed for your spouse’s car loan, you and your spouse will be liable for any missed payments.

 A joint debt is when you sign a legal agreement to borrow some type of credit with your spouse, such as a loan.
 Depending on the circumstances, your lender might ask both spouses to apply jointly or for one spouse (typically the one with better credit) to act as a co-signer or guarantor.
-Either way, both spouses become responsible for the debt.

 Will I Be Responsible For My Spouse’s Debt After Marriage If They Die?

 However, your spouse’s debt will become part of their estate.
 Creditors get a claim on said estate, as well as the right to be repaid before any funds are given to the beneficiaries in your spouse’s will.
-So, even though you aren’t liable for your spouse’s debts, any unpaid balances will be withdrawn from the inheritances they leave behind.
+So, even though you aren’t liable for your spouse’s debts, any unpaid balances will be withdrawn from the inheritance they leave behind.

 How To Deal With Debt As A Couple

-Communicate
+Communicate Clearly

 Check Each Other’s Credit Reports

-To ensure the best financial compatibility possible, it’s a good idea to review each others’ credit profiles.
+To ensure the best financial compatibility possible, it’s a good idea to review each other’s credit profiles.
 This way, you’ll know exactly where each of you stands before you take on any joint debts.

-You can check each other’s credit scores for free using Compare Hub.
+| Pro Tip: You can check each other’s credit scores for free using Compare Hub. |

 Should You Combine Your Accounts?